The Happiest Girl in the Whole U.S.A.: Background and content

 The Happiest Girl in the Whole U.S.A. was recorded in both January and April 1972 in Nashville, Tennessee, United States.
-The January session was recorded at the RCA Victor studio and produced title track, "The Awareness of Nothing", and "How Close You Came (To Being Gone)".
-The April session was recorded at the Jack Clement studio and produced the rest of the album's tracks such as, "Funny Face", "Daddy Dumplin'", and "Society's Got Us".
+The January session was recorded at the RCA Victor Studio and produced title track, "The Awareness of Nothing", and "How Close You Came (To Being Gone)".
+The April session was recorded at the Jack Clement Recording Studio and produced the rest of the album's tracks such as, "Funny Face", "Daddy Dumplin'", and "Society's Got Us".
 The Happiest Girl in the Whole U.S.A. contained Fargo's first recordings for the Dot label after previously recording for Challenge Records in 1969.
 Eight of the album's ten tracks were written entirely by Fargo, except the second track "Manhattan, Kansas" (Joe Allen) and a cover of Chuck Berry's "Johnny B. Goode", which was the closing track.
 The album was recorded in a traditional country music style whose themes were considered "cute" as well as a "biting satire of contemporary consumerism", according to Kurt Wolff of Country Music: The Rough Guide.
 Wolff also praised the track, "The Awareness of Nothing" for its "subtle threads of feminism".

 The Happiest Girl in the Whole U.S.A. was first released on an LP record, with five tracks on the first side of the record and five tracks on the other side of the record.
 The album has not been reissued on a compact disc since its initial release in 1972.